Impact of gender on the formation and outcome of mentoring relationships in academic research: Discussion

-We show that overall homophily is unrelated to mentor achievements in STEM and social sciences.
-However, the training pool for mentors that are recipients of prestigious awards contains significantly more men than that of their colleagues.
-Our results thus build on the finding that elite male mentors in the life sciences employ fewer women than their colleagues \cite{sheltzer_elite_2014}, suggesting that it generalizes to other research areas but not other indicators of prestige (as it would if we had found a consistent decrease in the percentage of male students across success levels).
+We show that homophily is unrelated to markers of mentor status, with the exception of receipt of a prestigious award.
+Our results thus build on the finding that elite men mentors in the life sciences employ fewer women than their colleagues \cite{sheltzer_elite_2014}, suggesting that it does not generalize to other indicators of prestige (as it would if we had found a consistent decrease in the percentage of men students across success levels).
 Instead, mentors that receive prestigious awards are a special case, but an important one, given their role as feeder labs for independent researchers \cite{sheltzer_elite_2014}.